-Ryan is currently working as a dive-master aboard the Belle Amie for the White Shark season.
+Ryan was working as a dive-master aboard the Belle Amie for the White Shark season.
 My Shark Tattoo: After a few years of diving and almost being 18 years old I had many ideas of what i wanted my shark tattoo to be.
 I got the idea for my tattoo from my 1st ocean dive trip when I was 12 years old.
 We went to the Turks & Caicos Islands, I was so excited and ready to get in the water, around 7am our DM jumps in the water 1st to set the lines.
 After about a minute he comes up yelling for us to get in the water was a shark by the line.
 With just my mask and fins I jump in!
 I was so excited to see a shark on my 1st dive in the ocean after my certification I was hooked!
 After the dive my dad hits me in the head saying he waited to see a shark after years of diving, I got one on my 1st ever!
 My Brother and I are the artist and was recolored in 2014.

 Deb was on the Aug 16-20, 2016 Great White Shark expedition aboard the Belle Amie.
 She was born and raised in Tucson, Arizona.